 Transform Logs --> Bowls

 Downed trees are a plentiful source for woodturning blanks, however, before you turn on the saw it is important to understand the best practices for cutting and storing your own blanks.
+Proper preparation not only reduces waste but also sets you up for success once the blanks are mounted on the lathe using the right professional woodturning tools.

 Inspecting the Tree

 As you inspect a fallen tree, make sure to distinguish between limb wood and trunk wood.
 Generally, trunk wood includes fewer knots and irregular growth, features that add uniqueness to your piece but tend to warp and crack.
+While these natural features can add visual interest to a finished bowl, they also increase the likelihood of warping and cracking during drying—something to keep in mind when selecting blanks for bowl turning with bowl gouges.

 Storing Before Cutting